 TDS on Fixed Deposits

 In case the interest income on the F.D is more than Rs.
-10,000 per year then the bank has to deduct TDS on interest income @ 10% if the individual submits PAN to the bank.
+40,000 per year Rs.
+50,000 (Senior Citizen aged 60 years or above) then the bank has to deduct TDS on interest income @ 10% if the individual submits PAN to the bank.

-Limit of Rs.
-10,000 is to checked per bank per individual.
-So there may be case that an individual may receive interest from FD of more than Rs.
-10,000 but from different banks then in that situation no TDS would be deducted.
+A Limit of Rs.
+10,000 is to be checked per bank per individual.
+So there may be a case that an individual may receive interest from FD of more than Rs.
+10,000 but from different banks then in that situation, no TDS would be deducted.

 In case the individual fails to submit PAN to the bank, TDS @ 20% would be deducted on the interest income of more than Rs.
 10,000.